xanmanning/Network-MultiTool/README.md

 ## Why this image?

 Whilst much the same to WBITT's image, this one is a little bit more opinionated as to which tools should be included.
-This image is also scanned weekly with Trivy and rebuilt if there are vulnerabilities found.
+This image will eventually be scanned weekly with Trivy and rebuilt if there are vulnerabilities found.

 ## Supported platforms: